A New PAC-Bayesian Perspective on Domain Adaptation: PAC-Bayesian Generalization Guarantees

 For algorithmic simplicity, we deal with Theorem~\ref{theo:new_bound_general} when $q{\to}\infty$.
 Thanks to Corollary~\ref{theo:catoni_new}, we obtain the following generalization bound defined with respect to the empirical estimates of the target disagreement and the source joint error. \begin{theorem} For any domains $\PS$ and $\PT$ over $\X{\times}\Y$, any set of voters $\Hcal$, any prior $\prior$ over $\Hcal$, any $\delta{\in}(0,1]$, any $b {>} 0$ and $c{>}0$, with a probability at least $1{-}\delta$ over the choices of $S{\sim}(\PS)^\ms$ and $ T {\sim} (\DT)^\mt$, we have

-where $\dT(\Q)$ and $\eS(\posterior) $ are the empirical estimations of the target voters' disagreement and the source joint error, and $b'=\frac{b}{1-e^{-b}}\binf$, and $c'=\frac{c}{1-e^{-c}}$. \end{theorem} \begin{proof} We bound separately $\dDT(\Q)$ and $\ePS(\Q)$ using Corollary~\ref{theo:catoni_new} (with probability $1{-}\frac{\delta}{2}$ each), and then combine the two upper bounds according to Theorem~\ref{theo:new_bound_general}. \end{proof} From an optimization perspective, the problem suggested by the bound of Theorem~\ref{theo:catoni_new_general} is much more convenient to minimize than the PAC-Bayesian bound that \citet{pbda} derived from Theorem~\ref{theo:pbda}.
+where $\dT(\Q)$ and $\eS(\posterior) $ are the empirical estimations of the target voters' disagreement and the source joint error, and $b'=\frac{b}{1-e^{-b}}\binf$, and $c'=\frac{c}{1-e^{-c}}$. \end{theorem} \begin{proof} We bound separately $\dDT(\Q)$ and $\ePS(\Q)$ using Corollary~\ref{theo:catoni_new} (with probability $1{-}\frac{\delta}{2}$ each), and then combine the two upper bounds according to Theorem~\ref{theo:new_bound_general}. \end{proof} From an optimization perspective, the problem suggested by the bound of Theorem~\ref{theo:catoni_new_general} is much more convenient to minimize than the PAC-Bayesian bound derived from Theorem~\ref{theo:pbda} in \citet{pbda}.
 The former is \emph{smoother} than the latter: the absolute value related to the domain disagreement $\dis(\DS,\DT)$ of Equation~\eqref{eq:domain_disagreement} disappears in benefit of the domain divergence $\binf$, which is constant and can be considered as an hyperparameter of the algorithm.
-Additionally, Theorem~\ref{theo:pbda} requires equal source and target sample sizes while Theorem~\ref{theo:catoni_new_general} allows $\ms{\neq}\mt$. {Moreover, recall that \mbox{\citet{pbda}} choose to ignore the $\posterior$-dependent non-constant term $\lambda(\posterior)$.
-In our case such compromise is not mandatory in order to apply the theoretical result to real problems, since our non-estimable term $\ets$ is constant and does not depend on the learned $\posterior$.
-Hence, we can neglect $\ets$ without any impact on the optimization problem described in the next section.} Moreover, it is realistic to consider this is a small quantity in situations where the source and target supports are similar.
+Additionally, Theorem~\ref{theo:pbda} requires equal source and target sample sizes while Theorem~\ref{theo:catoni_new_general} allows $\ms{\neq}\mt$.
+Moreover, recall that in \citet{pbda} the \mbox{$\posterior$-dependent} non-constant term $\lambda(\posterior)$ is ignored.
+In our new analysis, such compromise is not mandatory in order to apply the theoretical result to real problems, since the non-estimable term $\ets$ is constant and does not depend on the learned $\posterior$.
+Hence, we can neglect $\ets$ without any impact on the optimization problem described in the next section.
+Beside, it is realistic to consider $\ets$ as a small quantity in situations where the source and target supports are similar.